 Although having a home with a pool can offer several benefits, it can also have some serious drawbacks.
 There are many things to consider when acquiring a house with a pool- from the high insurance premiums to the maintenance costs.

-Here are a few things to keep in mind before buying a house with a swimming pool.
+Here are a few things to remember before buying a house with a swimming pool.

 Who Buys Houses With A Pool?